tsdlamongan/WFH-Attendance-System/PROJECT_STRUCTURE.md

 5. Backend validates token on each request
 6. Frontend redirects to login if token is invalid/expired

-## Auto Checkout System
-- Laravel Scheduler runs daily at 23:59
-- Command: `php artisan attendance:auto-checkout`
-- Checks all attendances without check_out for current date
-- Auto-fills check_out with 23:59:59
-- Calculates total_hours
-- Logs activity
+## Cross-Day Work Sessions
+- System supports work sessions that span across midnight
+- Employees can check-in at night (e.g., 23:00) and checkout the next day
+- `findActiveByUser()` searches both today and yesterday for active sessions
+- No automatic checkout - employees must manually checkout
+- Provides flexibility for night shift workers and various work patterns

 ## Environment Variables